PanKarton/CopyLayoutChallenges/README-template.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- See the size of the elements adjust based on their device's screen size
-- See hover states for all interactive elements on the page
+- Perform mathmatical operations like addition, subtraction, multiplication, and division
-- Toggle color theme to their preference
+- Adjust the color theme based on their preference
+- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

 ### Screenshot